top of page

 Past book selections

-Blending history, journalism, and memoir, Rez Life is a nonfiction view of Native American reservation life, especially in Minnesota and Wisconsin, the home ground of Ojibwe writer Treuer.
-With vivid characters, the book spans past and present— and recent groundswells to preserve language and culture.
-About the author: David Treuer divides his time between the Leech Lake reservation and Los Angeles.
-His latest book is The Heartbeat of Wounded Knee.
+Blending history, journalism, and memoir, Rez Life is a nonfiction view of Native American reservation life, especially in Minnesota and Wisconsin, the home ground of Ojibwe writer David Treuer.
+With vivid characters, the book spans past and present— and recent movements to preserve language and culture.
+About the author: Author of The Heartbeat of Wounded Knee, Treuer divides his time between the Leech Lake reservation and Los Angeles.

 Treuer-David_cr_Dania_Maxwell_web_square-1000x1000.jpeg